rntolentino/Escape-Room/cheatsheet.md

 To move EAST of where you are, say ---> "walk east"
 To move SOUTH of where you are, say ---> "walk south"
 To move WEST of where you are, say ---> "walk west"
+To move CENTER of where you are, say ---> "walk center"
 /////////////////////////////////////////////////////////////////

 /////////////////////////////////////////////////////////////////